Professional/Personal Development and Tuition Benefits

 Eligibility and Limits

-After six months of full-time service, all full-time staff, including directors, chairs, and members of the President's Council, are eligible.
+After six months of full-time service, all full-time staff, including directors, chairs, and members of the President's Advisory Council, are eligible.
 Employees in new-hire probationary periods are not eligible.
 You may take one course per term under this program.
 Your enrollment in a course is subject to availability.
 Berklee and ProArts member institutions reserve the right to give preference to their regular, degree-candidate students.

 Amount of Tuition Waiver or Discount